ObserveRTC/sfu-monitor-js/README.md

+Sfu Observer
+===

 This client application helps you sampling your SFU.
-After configuring the client app it generates an [SfuSample](https://github.com/ObserveRTC/schemas-2.0/blob/main/generated-schemas/samples/v2/SfuSample.md), which can be processed by an [observer](https://github.com/ObserveRTC/observer).
+After it is started, it generates [SfuSample](https://github.com/ObserveRTC/schemas-2.0/blob/main/generated-schemas/samples/v2/SfuSample.md)s.
+SfuSamples can be processed by an [observer](https://github.com/ObserveRTC/observer).
 Observer match [samples originated from client applications](https://github.com/ObserveRTC/schemas-2.0/blob/main/generated-schemas/samples/v2/ClientSample.md) and samples originated from SFU.
 After you setup an observer, you can integrate your SFU and start watching your transports.

 ## Install